Social Security Disability Benefits: Common Qualifying Neurological Conditions

-- Amyotrophic lateral sclerosis (ALS, Lou Gehrig’s disease) – This is a degenerative disease that robs one of muscle function.
-Patients lose their ability to move bit by bit, until the muscles that control breathing and other involuntary muscle functions fail.
+- Amyotrophic lateral sclerosis (ALS, Lou Gehrig’s disease) – This is a degenerative disease that robs one of the muscle functions.
+Patients lose their ability to move bit by bit until the muscles that control breathing and other involuntary muscle functions fail.

 - Muscular dystrophy – This is a group of genetic diseases in which the muscles that control movement progressively weaken.